 If you are lucky enough to live in a city that’s a stones through from a rainforest (like I am), then take a hike!
 Hiking in the great outdoors is ideal but if you can’t go that far then just go for a walk around your neighbourhood.
 Walking keeps you fit, clears your mind, and gets you away from your computer!
 And it’s free!

 There is nothing better than going for a massage!
 Seriously!
-I do believe that finding a good Registered Massage Therapist who aligns well with your needs is of utmost importance however, as an entrepreneur with no extended health benefits, it’s a price that can be a wee bit above the budget.
-Until you are making enough money, you can always check out Groupon for some massage deals or go to the closest school or collage that offers massage training and sign up with one of the students!
+I do believe that finding a good Registered Massage Therapist who aligns well with your needs is of utmost importance, however, as an entrepreneur with no extended health benefits, it’s a price that can be a wee bit above the budget.
+Until you are making enough money, you can always check out Groupon for some massage deals or go to the closest school or college that offers massage training and sign up with one of the students!

 I do my best to take 10 – 20 minutes per day for meditation.
 Despite my yoga background, I still suck at meditation.
 As I sit there, 1000 thoughts run through my mind at what feels like light speed but I still try and when I do, my head feels clearer, I feel more relaxed and focused.
 It serves me and my clients because I do better work.
 Meditation can be done in silence or using some sort of guide.
 There are lots of free guided meditations online or you can use an app such as Calm.
 This is my favourite new meditation tool as it has lots of different guided meditations for various issues (focus, sleep, anxiety, etc.) You can get the basic app for free or upgrade to premium for as little as $4.99USD per month.